Terms used about death and dying

 - Recommended Summary Plan for Emergency Care and Treatment (ReSPECT)

 Advance care planning

 Advance care planning is thinking about, and planning for, how you would like to be cared for towards the end of life.
-In east Suffolk, a personal yellow folder called ‘My Care Wishes’ is available for everyone living with a long term or life-limiting (terminal) condition.
-It gives you the opportunity to think about and record how you would like to be cared for as your condition progresses, in an urgent situation and as you approach your final days of life.
+In east Suffolk, a personal yellow folder called ‘My Care Wishes’ is available for everyone living with a long term or life-limiting (terminal) condition, and in north east Essex, we use the My Care Choices Record and Register.
+My Care Wishes and My Care Choices give you the opportunity to think about and record how you would like to be cared for as your condition progresses, in an urgent situation and as you approach your final days of life.

-Visit the NHS Ipswich and East Suffolk Clinical Commissioning Group website for more information about the ‘My Care Wishes’ folder, or discuss with your GP or healthcare team:
+Visit the NHS Suffolk and North East Essex Integrated Care Board website for more information about the ‘My Care Wishes’ folder, or discuss with your GP or healthcare team:

 Advance Decision to Refuse Treatment (ADRT)